joshtch/vim-ykutw/README.md

 <i>A tiny little plugin for Vim</i>

-When using word motion with the `c` command, it does not mean what Vim normally thinks it means.
+When using word and WORD motions with the `c` command, it does not mean what Vim normally thinks it means.
 As the documentation says:

 > Special case: When the cursor is in a word, `cw` and `cW` do not include the
 > white space after a word, they only change up to the end of the word.
 This is